 What to Do When Someone with Cerebral Palsy Has a Seizure

 Even if your someone does not have epilepsy as a child, they can develop it as they get older.

 Many parents don’t know what to do when their child has a seizure and panic.
-Being prepared will help keep your child safe and prevent wasting time.
+Being prepared will help keep your child safe and prevent wasting time wondering what to do.

 Here are 5 things to do when your someone has a seizure:

-- Lay the individual on their side or stomach.
+- Lay the individual on their side or stomach in an open area.
 This will help prevent choking on saliva or vomit.
 Additionally, it will keep the child from falling over or hitting anything.

 - Make sure the individual is breathing.
-Gently clear out any vomit or saliva buildup that can make it hard to breathe.
+Gently clear out any visible vomit or saliva buildup that can make it hard to breathe.

 - Do not hold the individual down.
 Holding someone still while they are having a seizure will not stop the shaking.
 In fact, it can cause further harm.

 - Do not put anything in their mouth.
 Giving an individual medication or water before they are fully conscious may result in choking.

 - Keep track of how long the seizure lasts.
-If the seizure lasts over 5 minutes or if the individual remains unconscious, seek emergency medical care.
+If the seizure lasts over 5 minutes or if the individual remains unconscious following the seizure, seek emergency medical care.